ZhianMai/Design-Pattern-in-Java/README.md

 I once used decorator pattern before learning it in the project "Multithreading in Java".
 I wrote several buffer classes with different policies, and they just wrapped the original buffer class.

+### Difference between Adapter and Decorator

+Both of these two patterns create wrapper class to enhance the previous type, but their purposes are different:

+ - adapter helps the original type to convert to another type;
+ - decorator helps the original type to add new functionality.

+It's fine for a wrapper class to be both patterns.